I would like more information on San Diego Christian College.

 - Flexible Start Dates: Each course term is eight weeks long, so you may begin your studies at any of six start dates throughout the year.

-- Affordable: Graduate courses are just $570 per credit, and SDC accepts many forms of financial aid, including federal student aid, military tuition assistance, veterans’ benefits, and employer tuition reimbursement.
+- Affordable: Graduate courses are just $570 per credit, and SDCC accepts many forms of financial aid, including federal student aid, military tuition assistance, veterans’ benefits, and employer tuition reimbursement.

-- No Application Fee: It costs nothing to apply to SDC, so you’ve got nothing to lose.
+- No Application Fee: It costs nothing to apply to SDCC, so you’ve got nothing to lose.
 Apply for free today, and you could begin your first classes in a matter of weeks!

 * The online Teaching MA program requires transfer credits for mandatory ground-based teaching experience and graduate coursework.
 (See Teacher Credential Program for details.)
 In addition, the ED 650 capstone course involves an action research project in an educational setting.